Ashish-Basetty/AgentSocietyChallenge/README.md

 **Note:** Make sure your `.env` file contains `GEMINI_API_KEY` before running the script.

+### Programmatic Usage

-Alternatively, you can run the simulation programmatically:
+You can also run simulations programmatically:

 ```python
 from websocietysimulator import Simulator